Published September 18, 2025

 The result?
 Engineering becomes a bottleneck to the business instead of an enabler of growth.

-Enter Model-Based Systems Engineering (MBSE)
+Enter Model-Based Systems Engineering

 Model-Based Systems Engineering represents a fundamental shift from document-centric to model-centric engineering.
 Instead of managing hundreds of disconnected documents, MBSE creates visual, interactive models that serve as the authoritative source for system information.